Performance

 fp_topology_int.plot()

-A visual look of the results for the peakdetect with and without interpolation.
-Note that the interpolated results are readily mapped back to the original plot.
+Visual comparison of peakdetect results with and without interpolation.
+Note that the interpolated results are automatically mapped back to the original coordinate system for consistent visualization.

-Peaks detected between peakdetect vs topology using interpolation show only 4 differences in detection of peaks.
+Peaks detected between peakdetect vs topology using interpolation show only 4 differences in detection, indicating high agreement between methods.

 True False